Actindo-AG/Documentation/ActindoWorkFlow/Integration/01_ConfigureQueueTypes.md

 ## Start workers

 Sometimes it may be necessary to start the process actions manually.
-This feature is very helpful if you do not want to wait until the processes starts again automatically.
+This feature is very helpful if you do not want to wait until the processes starts again automatically after one minute.
 For example, if you have disabled the *Disable workflow* toggle in the *Actindo Work Flow Engine* box of the engine room panel again, and you want the workers to start immediately.

 #### Prerequisites